MicroEJ/docs/Tutorials/tutorialRunATestSuiteOnDevice.rst

 - Good knowledge of the :ref:`chapter-glossary`.

-- :ref:`tutorialUnderstandMicroEJFirmwareBuild`.
+- Tutorial :ref:`tutorialUnderstandMicroEJFirmwareBuild` has been followed.

-- MicroEJ SDK distribution 20.07 or more (see :ref:`get_sdk_version`)
+- MicroEJ SDK distribution 20.07 or more (see :ref:`get_sdk_version`).

-- The WROVER Platform has been properly setup (i.e. it can be used to generate a MicroEJ Mono-Sandbox Firmware).
+- The WROVER Platform has been properly setup (i.e., it can be used to generate a MicroEJ Mono-Sandbox Firmware).

 The explanation can be adapted to run the testsuite on any other